CRHarding/unit-2-advanced-assignments/README.md

 So, go forth and prosper!!

+## FINAL NOTE
-(FYI please, please, please make something that looks better than what I came up with...apparently back then I didn't know CSS existed :(...)
+Please, please, please make something that looks better than what I came up with...apparently back then I didn't know CSS existed :(...